 If you have been granted certain types of residence or re-entry permits in another Schengen country, you do not need a visa to enter Denmark.
 Read more about residence permits issued by another Schengen country.
 These types of residence permits are not valid for entry into the Faroe Islands or Greenland.

-If you hold certain types of residence permits issued by Bulgaria, Cyprus and Rumania you are permitted to travel through Denmark to the country that has issued the residence permit, but you may not stop over without reason.
+If you hold certain types of residence permits issued by Bulgaria, Croatia, Cyprus or Rumania you are permitted to travel through Denmark to the country that has issued the residence permit, but you may not stop over without reason.
 Your journey through Denmark may last no longer than five days.

 You do not need a visa to enter Denmark if you hold a residence card issued under the EU regulations on free movement, and your residence card was issued by an EU country which is also a Schengen country.
 If you hold an EU residence card issued by an EU country which is not a Schengen country, you can enter Denmark without a visa only if you are accompanied by, or will join, an EU citizen.
 This applies to both residence cards issued in accordance with Directive 2004/38/EC and residence cards issued before this directive took effect.
 You will receive your residence card in the form of a plastic card the size of a credit card or a residence sticker placed in your passport.

 Family members of an EU/EEA citizen or Swiss citizen who is exercising his/her right to free movement in Denmark, as well as family members of a Danish citizen who is exercising or who has exercised his/her right to free movement to relocate to another EU/EEA country or Switzerland, have the right to have a visa application processed in accordance with EU regulations.
 Read more about visas issued under EU regulations.